Simple-MAX/Simple-MAX/README.md

 Self taught software engineer
 -----------------------------

 I am an enterprising person, who intends to continue my development as a software engineer.
 I think in terms of results and objectives, I am enthusiastic, and I work with decisiveness and conviction to make my job as good as it is possible and to do the responsibility that I have.
 I have a proactive attitude and find positive ways to stimulate and engage with people who I work with for solving problems.
 I started programming when I was 10 years old.
-I have worked in different technologies and I think that I have good knowledge of computer programming and computer science Im Vice chief executive officer at TechMDW AB
+I have worked in different technologies and I have good knowledge of computer programming and computer science.
+Im Vice chief executive officer at TechMDW AB.

 * 🌍  I'm based in Stockholm Sweden
 * ✉️  You can contact me at [martin@techmdw.com](mailto:martin@techmdw.com)